TugboatQA/docs/content/tugboat-cli/install-the-cli.md

 ---

 The Tugboat Command Line Tool is available for Windows, MacOS, and Linux.
 In all three cases, we offer a stand-alone binary.
-MacOS and Linux users can also install and manage the Tugboat CLI via Homebrew.
+MacOS users can also [install and manage the Tugboat CLI via Homebrew](#homebrew).

+## To use the stand-alone binary:

 1. Download the CLI from [https://dashboard.tugboat.qa/downloads](https://dashboard.tugboat.qa/downloads).
 2. Copy it to a location that the operating system can find in its execution path.